jdoleary/Spellmasons/docs/TasksCurrent.md

         - ready up and start game
 ## Schedule
 - Increase animation framerates per Che's comment
-- Brad feedback 2022-08-04
-    - Music volume resets with level change
-    - Decoy and clone should stay expensive for longer
-    - game crashed with adjoin pull!
-    - sfx way too loud
-    - esc should toggle you out of menu
-    - res multiple targets should all happen at once
-    - decoy didn't trigger bloat
-    - make bloat stackable
-    - freeze should shield damage?
-        - if frozen unit takes damage it restarts animation
-    - targeting mishap, see video
-    - clones exploding without bloat modifier, it's like they kept the event somehow
-    - blood splatter when grunts & archers do damage
-    - looping death animation bug
-    - adjoining + push locks up the game
-        - multiple push wile push is already going
-        - pull alone also lagged it out
-        - protect against infinite w/ force move prediction
-    - heal effect should happen mid animation keyframe
-    - multiple heals should happen faster, just do a "4x" floating text
-    - upgrade where you gives omethng up to gain something
-    - decrease trap turn limit, and show mana cost changes
-    - grunt animation keyframe when damaging
-    - update vampire copy
-    - bloodcurse is removed due to end level but blood curse w/ health upgrade shows wrong healthmax
-    - delay should support quantity
-    - multiple heals too slow
-    - decoy should be immune to blood curse?, or should show it?
-    - 10th toolbar space isn't filling up when you get a new spell?

 - Pack 16 | Colin Feedback
     - explain that you can cast any number of times per turn